 - Volunteer – in a school, summer camp, fair, or after school program.
 Use any of our ag literacy resources like My American Farm, Food and Science Day Camp, or pick an accurate ag book to help make your volunteering smooth and effective.
 There are so many great books and plans to chose from!
 Try the National Ag in the Classroom Facebook Page for ideas!

 - Tell your story – Blog, post, tweet!
 Share information with the others who may not have a farm background so they can understand everything you’re doing on the farm.

 - Promote Ag Literacy – Help spread the word about ag literacy & the Foundation’s resources by talking to teachers, volunteers, posting about them online or setting up barn banners at a fair.

 - Contact your local Farm Bureau or Ag in the Classroom to see if they have any volunteering opportunities like an Ag Literacy Week.

 - Stay connected – Sign up for our E-newsletter for the latest information on programs.

 - Make a donation – Your support is crucial.
 Your gifts help make us make more ag literacy resources for you to use

-These few books are just a tiny representation of what can be found via Feeding Minds Press, a project of the American Farm Bureau Foundation for Agriculture.
+These few books are a small representation of what can be found via Feeding Minds Press, a project of the American Farm Bureau Foundation for Agriculture.
 (You may click on each cover below to be taken to the book’s page.)